Chicago Jazz Workshop

 Pianist Joan Hickey has been teaching and performing in the Chicago area for over 40 years and she has played with such jazz luminaries as Nat Adderly, Von Freeman, Frank Morgan, Lou Tabakin, Jon Faddis and Clark Terry.
 She has been awarded 2 National Endowment for the Arts grants and an Illinois Arts Council grant for her composition.

 Saxophonist Eric Schneider represents the true spirit of jazz: walking in the footsteps of the giants while expressing a vision that is entirely his own.
-During his tenure with the Count Basie Orchestra, Schneider recorded three albums, including the Grammy Award-winning 88 Basie Street.
-He has worked with Ella Fitzgerald, Dizzy Gillespie, Benny Goodman, Sarah Vaughan and many others.
+He played in the Count Basie Orchestra and recorded three albums with them, including the Grammy Award-winning 88 Basie Street.
+During his tenure he performed with Ella Fitzgerald, Sarah Vaughan, Dizzy Gillespie, Benny Goodman, Billy Eckstine, Tony Bennett, Clark Terry, Ray McKinley and many others.
+He is now in constant demand on clarinet and saxophone, alto and tenor, by both small groups and big bands.

-Pianist Dan Trudell has been voted "a rising star" by DownBeat Magazine and has recently toured with Matt Wilson's "Arts and Crafts" quartet, featuring Terrell Stafford and Dennis Irwin in Italy.
-Dan's group the B3 Bombers was featured on the main stage of the 2007 Chicago Jazz Festival.
-He has performed as a sideman with Aretha Franklin, Kenny Burrell, Ron Carter, Benny Golson, Roy Hargrove among others.
+Pianist Dan Trudell has been a voted a "rising star" by DownBeat Magazine and recently toured with Matt Wilson's "Arts and Crafts" quartet featuring Terrell Stafford and Dennis Irwin in Italy.
+He has performed as a sideman with Aretha Franklin, Kenny Burrell, Ron Carter, Benny Golson, Buddy DeFranco, Roy Hargrove, Kurt Elling and many others.
+His piano style has been compared to Ahmad Jamal, McCoy Tyner and Red Garland.
+His organ style is greatly influced by Lonnie Smith, Jimmy Smith, Don Patterson and Brother Jack McDuff.

 Financial Aid is available to those who qualify.
 Click here to apply for Financial Aid for the Chicago Jazz Workshop.
 We ask that the Financial Aid Application be received at the same time as the Secure Online Application.